-Table 22-4 lists various daemon software error messages:
+The following table lists various daemon software error messages:

-Table 22-4 • Daemon Software Error Messages
+Table 22-5 - Daemon Software Error Messages

 Message Description accept: message An error was detected in the accept system call.
 Can't allocate server table space A malloc error.
 Check swap space.
 Connection to host TIMED OUT The daemon could not connect to host.
 Illegal connection request to vendor A connection request was made to vendor, but this vendor daemon is not vendor. read: error message An error in a "read" system call was detected. select: message An error in a "select" system call was detected.
 This is usually a sign of a system networking failure.
+Server exiting The server is exiting.
+This is normally due to an error.